M3phist0s/Parser/README.md

 # Parser
-Word Parser for keywords and Extract Paragraph
+Word VBA Parser for keywords and Extract Paragraph

 Please note that this script will only work in Word and not in Excel.